 Eurasian Exchange and Artistic Change in Italy, c.
 1250-1450

-This project places the early Italian Renaissance into the larger geopolitical context of Mongol Eurasia, focusing on artistic change in two Italy and in China, where Italian and other foreign merchants and missionaries were resident.
+This project places the early Italian Renaissance into the larger geopolitical context of Mongol Eurasia, focusing on artistic change in Italy and in China, where Italian and other foreign merchants and missionaries were resident.
 Despite important evidence of contact and exchange, this is the first project to examine these links in any detail.
 Drawing on objects, archival documents, and secondary sources, the work will address the question of artistic influence and exchange along three lines: how Italians and Chinese artists represented and imagined the larger Mongol world; how imported materials changed art production; and the adaptation of imported artistic forms in both regions.

 Outcomes / activities